 6. How do I know that the equipment that I’m investing in meets all of the legal requirements?

 Look for equipment that is either certified for trade use in your country, or has OIML approval.
 This certification gives users the reassurance that the weighing equipment they are using has been independently verified and tested.
-All Avery Weigh-Tronix weighing systems meet one or both of these requirements.

 8. What’s the difference between method 1 and method 2 container weighing?

-Method 1 is weighing a packed container using calibrated and certified equipment.
+Method 1 is achieved by weighing a packed container using calibrated and certified equipment.
 Method 2 is achieved by weighing all packages and cargo items, including packing materials and the tare weight of the container, then adding the sum of all weights together to provide a verified weight.

 10. Is July 1 a strict deadline – or will the International Marine Organization show some lenience?

-It is a strict deadline: from July 1, shippers are responsible for providing a compliant VGM and the ship’s captain will be responsible for preventing the loading of containers without a VGM.
+It is a strict deadline: from the July 1, shippers are responsible for providing a compliant VGM and the ship’s captain will be responsible for preventing the loading of containers without a VGM.

 Find out more about what SOLAS means for your business by taking our short survey.